the1lab/1lab/src/Cat/Functor/Kan/Isbell.lagda.md

 ## Isbell duality itself

 As a next step we define half of the adjunction going from Co-presheaves to presheaves.
-This is the nerve of the Co-yoneda embedding
+This is the nerve of the Co-yoneda embedding.
 ```agda
 Spec : ∀ κ (C : Precategory κ κ) → Functor (CoPSh κ C) (PSh κ C)
 Spec κ C = Nerve (z _)
 ```

-Now the Isbell duality is just a wrapping of the abstract non-sense coming from the Realisation⊣Nerve duality for co-presheaves as they are co-complete
+Now the Isbell duality is just a wrapping of the abstract non-sense coming from the Realisation⊣Nerve duality for co-presheaves as they are co-complete.
 ```agda
 -- agda refused to figure out implicits quickly so we help it
 IsbellDuality : ∀ κ  {C : Precategory κ κ} -> _ ⊣ Spec _ C